adam-p/adam-p.github.com/blog/_posts/2022-01-15-golang-http-server-timeouts.md

 comments: false
 ---

-I was recently adding timeouts to a Go HTTP server and ended up exploring how the different settings and approaches act and interact.
+Recently, I was adding timeouts to a Go HTTP server and ended up exploring how the different settings and approaches act and interact.
 I'm going to publish my notes here, along with the code I used for testing.
 Hopefully this will help someone else (or myself) in the future.

 The timeout testing client can be found here: [github.com/adam-p/httptimeout](https://github.com/adam-p/httptimeout).
 There is a server in the examples directory that you can make requests to.